rhymeyang/Se/docs/308B/BusinessResilience.md

 Even if major revisions are needed in recovery documents, it probably will be infeasible to conduct another walkthrough with updated documents.
 However, follow-up document reviews are probably warranted to ensure that the documents were updated appropriately, at least in the opinion of the walkthrough participants.

+> **CAUTION**
+>
-> **CAUTION** Participants in the walkthrough should carefully consider that the potential audience for recovery procedures may be persons who are not as familiar as they are with systems and processes.
+> Participants in the walkthrough should carefully consider that the potential audience for recovery procedures may be persons who are not as familiar as they are with systems and processes.
 They need to remember that the ideal personnel may not be available during a real disaster.
 Participants also need to realize that the skill level of recovery personnel might be a little below that of the experts who operate systems and processes in normal circumstances.
 Finally, walkthrough participants need to remember that systems and processes undergo almost continuous change, which could render some parts of the recovery documentation obsolete or incorrect all too soon.

-- **Simulation**
-  - A _simulation_ is a test of disaster recovery and business continuity procedures where the participants take part in a “mock disaster” to add some realism to the process of thinking their way through procedures in emergency response documents.
+**Simulation**<br/>A _simulation_ is a test of disaster recovery and business continuity procedures where the participants take part in a “mock disaster” to add some realism to the process of thinking their way through procedures in emergency response documents.

 A simulation could be an elaborate and choreographed walkthrough test, where a facilitator reads from a script and describes a series of unfolding events in a disaster such as a hurricane or an earthquake.
 This type of simulation could almost be viewed as “playacting,” where the script is the set of emergency response documentation.
 By stimulating the imagination of simulation participants, it’s possible for participants to imagine that a disaster is taking place, which may help them better understand what real disaster conditions could be like.
 It will help tremendously if the facilitator has experienced one or more disaster scenarios so that he or she can add more realism when describing events.